msgpack/msgpack-javascript/README.md

 ### `decodeArrayStream(stream: AsyncIterable<Uint8Array | ArrayLike<number>> | ReadableStream<Uint8Array | ArrayLike<number>>, options?: DecodeAsyncOptions): AsyncIterable<unknown>`

-It is alike to `decodeAsync()`, but only accepts an array of items as `stream`, and emits the decoded item one-by-one.
+It is alike to `decodeAsync()`, but only accepts an array of items as the input `stream`, and emits the decoded item one by one.

 It throws errors when the input is not an array.

 ### `decodeStream(stream: AsyncIterable<Uint8Array | ArrayLike<number>> | ReadableStream<Uint8Array | ArrayLike<number>>, options?: DecodeAsyncOptions): AsyncIterable<unknown>`

-It is like to `decodeAsync()` and `decodeArrayStream()`, but the input consists of independent MessagePack items.
+It is like to `decodeAsync()` and `decodeArrayStream()`, but the input `stream` consists of independent MessagePack items.

-In other words, it decodes an unlimited stream and emits an item one-by-one.
+In other words, it decodes an unlimited stream and emits an item one by one.

 ### Extension Types